364gautham/Embedded-Software/Build System/readme.md

 Makefile should be used to build the system .

-We have created makefile with required architecture specific flags
+Makefile with required architecture specific flags for different boards[BBG,KL25Z and x86(host)]